libhal/libhal.github.io/mkdocs/getting_started.md

 You can also change the `build_type` to following build types:

-- ❌ **Debug**: No optimization, do not recommend, normally used for unit testing.
-- 🧪 **RelWithDebInfo**: Turn on some optimizations to reduce binary size and improve performance while still maintaining the structure to make debugging easier.
+- 🧪 **Debug**: Turn on some optimizations to reduce binary size and improve performance while still maintaining the structure to make debugging easier.
   Recommended for testing and prototyping.
 - ⚡️ **Release**: Turn on optimizations and favor higher performance optimizations over space saving optimizations.
 - 🗜️ **MinSizeRel**: Turn on optimizations and favor higher space saving optimizations over higher performance.

-Note that `Release` and `MinSizeRel` build types both usually produce binaries faster and smaller than `RelWithDebInfo` and thus should definitely be used in production.

 To override the default and choose `Release` mode simply add the following to your conan command: `-s build_type=Release`